MaxEllsworth/EC530_Project/README.md

 - Splitting of the large audio file into smaller chunks using `pydub`
 - Generating unique IDs for the audio files and chunks using the Python `uuid` library
 - Transcription using Google's API via `speech_recognition`

+The test data used is a recording of a [Harvard sentence](https://www.cs.columbia.edu/~hgs/audio/harvard.html).
+The Harvard sentences are a collection of 72 different blocks of text.
+Each block has ten sentences / phrases in it.
+The original purpose of the Harvard sentences was to test VOIP systems.
+Under `audio/originals/` is a recording of Harvard sentence #57.
+This is the sample audio used to test the speech recognition module.

 ### Template Processor
 The template processor takes a template ID (patient, doctor, etc.) as an input, loads the json file, and outputs the contents as a JSON object
 #### Patient Template